 There are many small nonprofit organizations that carry out important missions, but some nonprofits are large, international organizations with highly recognizable names like the United Way, American Red Cross, Amnesty International, The Sierra Club and the American Association of Retired Persons (AARP).
 Volunteers are vital to most nonprofit organizations, but the reality is that nonprofits typically have staff members that are paid to carry out their essential functions.

 CLCE stands for Community Leadership and Civic Engagement.
-Approved by the Illinois Board of Higher Education in 2011, this major prepares NIU students for careers in the nonprofit sector, with government agencies, and in the area of corporate social responsibility.
-The major allows students to pick an area of emphasis to customize courses to their interests.
-Its interdisciplinary nature ensures that students will take a broad range of courses in areas such as accounting, anthropology, business, communication, economics, history, journalism, political science, public administration and sociology, among others.
-The major emphasizes service-learning, internships, and volunteer opportunities so that students can apply what they have learned in the classroom to practical situations.
+This major prepares NIU students for careers in the nonprofit sector, with government agencies, and other areas of social responsibility.
+The major allows students to customize course selection according to their interests.
+Its interdisciplinary nature ensures that students will take a broad range of courses in areas such as, anthropology, communication, economics, history, journalism, political science, public administration and sociology, among others.
+The major emphasizes service-learning, internships and volunteer opportunities so that students can apply what they have learned in the classroom to practical situations.

-Students interested in becoming a CLCE major should visit the NGOLD office (Zulauf Hall 114) and complete a Major Request form.
+If you are interested in becoming a CLCE major, you should visit the NGOLD office (Zulauf Hall 114) and complete a Major Request form.

 All transfer students are handled on a case-by-case basis to determine how the courses they have already completed may apply to CLCE credit.
 Contact NGOLD to set up an advising appointment by emailing email@example.com or calling (815) 753-4410.
 For more information on transferring to NIU, access NIU College of Liberal Arts and Sciences resources for transfer students.

 Yes.
-Through its interdisciplinary approach, students take a wide variety of courses designed to develop problem-solving skill, decision-making ability, and critical-thinking aptitude.
+Through an interdisciplinary approach, you'll take a wide variety of courses designed to develop problem-solving skill, decision-making ability and critical-thinking aptitude.
 These skills translate well to graduate studies.
 Furthermore, the coursework in CLCE serves as a great introduction to graduate studies in fields such as fine arts, law, music, public administration, public health and political science.